DanielWoldehana/Project3TripsAPI/README.md

 ## Motivation:

 One of the common interests of our team was traveling.
-As we discussed our travel history we began looking into travel apps where you could pin all the places you had been add photo's of the trip and list the activities that were done.
-Turns out, that there is only one app available, but it doesn't really allow you to share your experiences with anyone.
-With todays social media and the, "Look what I'm doing", at every hour we decided to begin creating Footprint.
+As we discussed our travel history, we began looking into travel apps where you could pin all the places you had been, add photos of the trip, and list the activities that were done.
+As a social media guide for travel, we decided to create Footprint.

 ## Build Status: